aiedward/CS-X-Data-Science-Programming/week_11/README.md

       3. Using standford coreNLP package to conduct text mining
       4. Define pattern for sentences
       5. Human intelligence XD(label sentence by hand to test accuracy)
+      6. Plotting a network
+      7. Using DBSCAN to classify data